A lot or a little?

 Is it any good?

 This engaging series is sure to delight preschoolers with its colorful characters and crisp animation, which will help open kids' eyes to the world's diversity and perhaps pique their curiosity to learn more about the real-life versions of the characters.
-Kids will easily relate to the issues that Olly and his friends face in their relationships with each other and their underwater exploration, and they're well served by the strong positive messages about values like helpfulness, respect, cooperation, and honesty.
+Kids will easily relate to the issues that Olly and his friends face in their relationships with each other and their underwater exploration in Dive Olly Dive, and they're well served by the strong positive messages about values like helpfulness, respect, cooperation, and honesty.

 Very sensitive youngsters may need a little reassurance during scenes in which predatory creatures chase or intimidate the little subs, but overall there's nothing to worry about in sharing this vibrant, enjoyable series with your preschoolers.